What is Mega Camerupt as a Raid Boss?

 Overall Performance Summary

-- PvP: Not relevant
+- PvP: Not relevant in current formats

-- Great for farming Mega Energy
+- Good option for farming Mega Energy efficiently

-- Beginner-friendly raid
+- Very beginner-friendly raid experience

-- Limited long-term meta value
+- Limited long-term competitive or meta relevance

 When You Should Raid It

-- Farm Mega Energy quickly
+- Farming Mega Energy quickly

-- Do easy raids with small groups
+- Running easy raids with small or casual groups

 When You Can Skip It

-- Top-tier Megas like Mega Swampert
+- If you already own top-tier Megas like Mega Swampert

 Mega Camerupt Catch CP Guide